Skip to Content

 Tracking Custom Events

-Use custom events to track specific user interactions or milestones beyond simple page navigation.
-Examples include button clicks, form submissions, video plays, item purchases, etc.
+Use custom events to track specific user interactions.
+Examples include button clicks, form submissions, or adding an item to a cart.

 Syntax